-As patenting is an unusual event (i.e., there are many zeros in the data), we transform the patent counts just described using an inverse hyperbolic sine function,
+As patenting is an unusual event and there are therefore many zeros in the data, we transform the patent and citation counts just described using an inverse hyperbolic sine function,

-$$ln(\tilde{y}{ft}) = \ln\left(y{ft} + (y{ft}^2 + 1)^{1/2}\right).$$ (2)
+$$ln(\widetilde{y}{ft}) = \ln\left(y{ft} + (y{ft}^2 + 1)^{1/2}\right).$$ (2)

-Given the close correspondence between the natural log and this transformation, we will use "log" as a shorthand when referring to it, and note that the regression coefficients in Equation (1) may loosely be thought of as the percent difference in patent grants among firms with the noted attribute relative to the left-out group, i.e., firms without either M or P plants.
+Given the close correspondence between the natural log and this transformation, we will use "log" as a shorthand when referring to it, and note that the regression coefficients in Equation (1) may loosely be thought of as the percent difference in patent grants among firms with the noted attributes relative to the left-out group, i.e., firms without either M or P plants.

 We report the results from estimating Equation (1) via Ordinary Least Squares (OLS) in Table 1.
-Column 1 presents the estimates without firm fixed effects and shows that firms with a manufacturing plant have 0.37 log points more patents, while firms with an innovation plant have 0.17 log points more patents, both relative to firms with no manufacturing or innovation plants.
+Column 1 presents the estimates without firm fixed effects and shows that firms with a manufacturing plant have 3.7 log points more patents, while firms with an innovation plant have 1.7 log points more patents, both relative to firms with no manufacturing or innovation plants.
 The most striking result in Table 1 is the estimated coefficient on the interaction between M{ft} and P{ft} , which indicates that firms with both manufacturing and innovation in a given year have 67 log points more patents.

-Columns 2 and 3 in Table 1 add the FMF indicator and the interaction between FMF and P. The estimates for these variables indicate that former manufacturing firms do patent relatively more than firms without M or P plants, but that this is driven by FMF firms that have P plants.
-In fact, Column (3) shows that FMFs without P plants have 0.16 log points fewer patents, while FMFs with P plants have 23 log points more patents than firms without M or P establishments.
-Perhaps most surprising is the fact that the estimated coefficient on P in column 3 is negative, large, and statistically significant, suggesting that the firms with P establishments patent more only when the firm has a manufacturing plant, or had one in the past.26
+Columns 2 and 3 in Table 1 add the FMF indicator and the interaction between FMF and P. The estimates for these variables indicate that former manufacturing firms do patent relatively more than firms without M or P plants, but that this result is driven by FMF firms that have P plants.
+In fact, Column (3) shows that FMFs without P plants have 1.6 log points fewer patents, while FMFs with P plants have 23 log points more patents than firms without M or P establishments.
+Perhaps most surprising is the fact that the estimated coefficient on P in Column 3 is negative, large, and statistically significant, suggesting that firms with P establishments patent more only when they also have manufacturing, or had manufacturing in the past.
+P